 The IDT WinChip 2 processor bus unit provides an external bus interface compatible with the Pentium processor.
-In addition to the expected bus control functions, the bus unit implements a eight-entry page-directory cache to reduce the impact of TLB misses.
+In addition to the expected bus control functions, the bus unit implements an eight-entry page-directory cache to reduce the impact of TLB misses.
 Four 64-bit write buffers allow internal execution to proceed overlapped with waiting for external stores to complete.

 The IDT WinChip 2 processor bus unit contains many special features designed to reduce bus traffic and cache disruption.
-Examples include store byte-combining function (optional), cache cast-out snarfing, "mart lock" management mechanisms, weak-read ordering (optional), and so forth.
+Examples include store byte-combining function (optional), cache cast-out snarfing, "smart lock" management mechanisms, weak-read ordering (optional), and so forth.
 The optional features are controlled by memory range registers that allow different address-space regions to have different characteristics.

-The IDT WinChip 2 supports bus speeds of 60, 66, 75 and 100 MHz.
+The IDT WinChip 2 supports bus speeds of 60, 66, 75, 83, 95 and 100 MHz.
 The 100 MHz bus is compatible with the AMD Super7 bus architecture.
-The initial version of the IDT WinChip 2 supports only integer ratios of the bus frequency as core frequencies.
-A subsequent version will support fractional ratios.
+The IDT WinChip 2A supports integer and fractional ratios of the bus frequency as core frequencies.